evisiion/PageJS/README.md

 Generate and control your web application interface with PageJS.
 This very lightweight interface framework allows developers to:

 - Build and generate any webpage with JavaScript.
-- Store HTML in JSON structure, for easy access.
+- Store HTML in JSON format to be called when needed.
 - Manipulate page structure quickly and dramatically.
 - Store page sections as Models for later use.